-We have 44 seats per grade level for 2020-21 in Kindergarten, 1st, and 2nd grades.
-We have 15 seats in 3rd and 4th grades.
+We have 66 seats per grade level for 2021-22 in Kindergarten, and 1st grades, 44 seats per grade level in 2nd and 3rd grades, 22 seats in 4th grade and 11 seats in 5th grade.
 Students currently enrolled at Altura Prep will have the first priority to re-enroll for the next year.
-The number of available seats in 1st – 4th grades will depend on the number of returning students.
-There will always be 44 new Kindergarten seats each year.
+The number of available seats in 1st – 5th grades will depend on the number of returning students.

 How do I enroll a child for ___ grade?